 - If the finish is glossy, use a brush to apply a coat or two of shellac.

-Once you’ve finished refilling the scratches on the floor and furniture, things will look like new.
+Once you’ve refilled the scratches on the floor and furniture, things will look new.

 Save Yourself Some Time